wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 outdated: false
 replacement_url: ""
 ---
 It may surprise some readers that asynchronous PHP is nothing new.
+PHP5.5 introduced generators way back in 2014, and since then we have seen the creation of [amphp](), [ReactPhp]() and [Swoole]()/[OpenSwoole]().

-Both [amphp]() and [ReactPhp]() have been using PHP's generators introduced in [PHP5.5]() way back in 2014.
-PHP developers tend not to think in terms of asynchronous programming due to the nature of the request/response lifecycle (with encapsulated state) we are comfortable with.
-While the amphp and ReactPhp libraries have introduced workarounds with co-routines, it's never quite been near-native as much as languages with runtimes that have been designed that way - for example, [node.js]() or [Go]().
+PHP developers tend not to think in terms of asynchronous programming due to the nature of the request/response lifecycle (with encapsulated state) we are comfortable working with.
+Something has happened that might just change that though: [the introduction of native fibers to PHP8.1]().